anth-mancini/GearheadMarketplace-Frontend/README.md

 DocumentRoot "C:\Users\USERNAME\Documents\GitHub\GearheadMarketplace-Frontend"
 <Directory "C:\Users\USERNAME\Documents\GitHub\GearheadMarketplace-Frontend">

-Start your AMP server and that completes your local dev env
+Start your AMP server and that completes your local dev env.
+Happy coding!

 Unrelated but if you are interested in the deployment part: